 Part of the recovery process for my past battle with alcoholism is to watch the A&E TV series, Intervention.
-It reminds me of just how bad my addiction was, and the despair I was in as a functioning, successful person, who struggled with drinking way too much.
+It reminds me of just how bad my addiction was and the despair I was in as a functioning, successful person, who struggled with drinking too much.

 Then I finally got it!
 My sobriety date!
 May 8th, 2014!
 Praise God!

 I was recently laying on my couch taking in an episode about an addicted man whose family was extremely legalistic.
 He wanted nothing to do with that, and acted out, fighting back against their extreme condemnation with rebellion.
-Regularly shaming him to no end–because he wasn’t “good like his brother”–this kind man turned to booze to numb the pain of being a severe disappointment.
+Regularly shaming him to no end–because he wasn’t “good like his brother”–this kind man turned to booze to numb the pain of being a severe disappointment to his parents.

 Part of his issue was he had caught his devout “perfectly behaved” father having an affair in the act.
 His world instantly crumbled as he witnessed, in his own words, his “idol having sex with a coworker.”
 To make matters worse, he confronted his dad about it, told his mom, and his father grounded him for three months while calling him a liar.
 Can you believe that?
 I can.
 Self-righteously-minded people do everything they possibly can to hide nasty behavior because holy behavior is where they find their identity.

-As I watched this young man being interviewed by the producers with tears streaming down his face, it was easy to see he wasn’t lying.
+As I watched this young man being interviewed by the producers with tears streaming down his face, it was easy to see he wasn’t lying about his dad’s affair.
 Why would he make up such a thing?
 He had nothing to gain and everything to lose.
 The pain in his voice while telling the tale, and how he was treated by his overbearing, religious family, was heart-wrenching.
 He was taught to always tell the truth, he does tell the truth, and gets punished by the man who taught him to tell the truth…Why?
 Legalism.
 The self-made law of “What will people think?”

 His dad refused to admit what he had done.
 “This would damage my reputation at church, so I’m not talking about it,” he said during a close-up.
 At one point, he glared at the interviewer, took off his mic, and walked out of the room.
 But that’s what legalism does.
 It says, “Look at me!
 I’m doing everything right!
-I’m your perfect example!” and when we fail our bogus identity fails too–which is devastating.
-In turn, we abuse people, frantically scrambling while trying to keep our fake prestige intact.
-False humility or hypocrisy follows suit, rather than refocusing on our true sinless identity.
+I’m your perfect example!”
+And when we fail our bogus identity fails too–which is devastating.
+In turn, we abuse people and frantically scramble while trying to keep our fake prestige intact.
+False humility or hypocrisy follows suit rather than refocusing on our true sinless identity.

-Legalism was destroying this family and the enemy was sitting back watching, while eating a big bowl of popcorn with a grin.
+Legalism was destroying this family and the enemy was sitting back with a grin watching while eating a big bowl of popcorn.
 “Ha!
 This is great!
 They think that what they’re doing is making them right with God!
 And the boy is constantly getting drunk because of it!
 YESSSSSS!”

 The dad in this episode of Intervention mistakenly had his identity confused with his actions.
 His son was drowning himself in alcohol because of the pain this was causing.
 The most liberating thing his father could have done, for everyone involved, was admit to the affair, admit that choice was not who he really was, and then moved on.

-Such an act of humility would’ve brought more healing for his family than he realizes, and he would’ve felt better than he’ll ever know.
+Such an act of humility would’ve brought more healing for his family than he realizes.
+He would’ve felt better than he’ll ever know.
 We never feel more like ourselves than when we are exuding God’s Spirit.
 His Spirit is meek and humble, expressing Him is where we find the deepest levels of rest (see Matthew 11:29, John 15:5).